nexusformat/definitions/manual/source/h5py-example.rst

     .. figure:: examples/h5py/nxvalidate.png
         :alt: fig-Example-H5py-Validation

-        Figure: NeXus validation of our HDF5 file
+        NeXus validation of our HDF5 file

 .. note:: Note that ``NXvalidate`` shows
           only the first data field for *mr* and